 Video: How We Do Copywork | Everything You Need To Know

-I am so convinced of the effectiveness of copywork that I have adopted this practice as an adult.
-When I read my Bible in the mornings and come to a meaningful passage, I jot it down on an empty space in my planner.
-Writing the verse on paper brings this thought back to me often other times in the day or week.
+I am so convinced of the benefits of copywork that I have adopted this practice as an adult.
+When I read my Bible in the mornings and come to meaningful passages, I jot the Bible verses down on a blank line in my planner.
+Writing a memory verse on paper brings this thought back to me often at other times in the day or week.

 To see samples of the copywork I use with our kids and to read more about how we do copywork in our home, you may enjoy reading these posts.